Complete poker terminology: all poker terms

 Maniac – it is a player who plays very aggressively and plays almost all his pocket cards.

-Mathematical expectation – it is an average profit from one or another decision under the stipulation that such decision can be considered within the framework of the Law of large numbers and longstanding distance (long run).
+Mathematical expectation – it is an average profit from one or another decision under the stipulation that such a decision can be considered within the framework of the Law of large numbers and longstanding distance (long run).

-Metagame – it is a concept which characterizes the players’ decision-making on the base of the psychological principles rather than mathematical ones.
+Metagame – it is a concept which characterizes the players’ decision-making on the base of psychological principles rather than mathematical ones.

 M-factor – it is a correlation of the player’s stack to the amount of the blinds and ante.

 Middle position or MP – it is a medium position at the table regarding the button.
-At the 9-max table it is 4-6 position after the BB, at the short-table (6-max) it is 2-3 position.
+At the 9-max table it is 4-6 position after the BB, at the short table (6-max) it is 2-3 position.

 Monster-draw – it is a strong hand with a large amount of outs for improving.
 For example, you have K♦Q♦ and the flop is J♦T♦2♥.
-Apart from the flush-draw (9 outs) and straight-draw (6 outs) you have 2 overcards that can lead to the win.
+Apart from the flush draw (9 outs) and straight draw (6 outs) you have 2 overcards that can lead to the win.

 МТТ (Multi-table tournament) – it is a multi-table tournament that is carried out with two or more tables simultaneously.